 The classes for 2018 will be published soon.
+Nevertheless, you may of course already register with your vehicle.
+Your application will be taken into account independently of the defined classes.
 For registering your Historic Car to the next Concorso d’Eleganza Villa d’Este, please fill out the following form.

 BMW AG, under the patronage of FIVA, organises the “Concorso d’Eleganza Villa d’Este” International Concours d’Élégance for historic cars at the Grand Hotel Villa d’Este in close cooperation with Villa d’Este S.p.A.

-The event on 26th May – 28th May 2017 is planned for cars of any type or marque built up to 1987 for which a FIVA Identity Card is issued according the new technical code applying as fully original or period modified (first 15 years) cars. (former classes A-1, 2, 3, or B-1, 2, 3).
-Entrants contact their Fiva national authority, those from USA/Canada must apply for a FIVA ID card to email: email@example.com.
+The event on 25th May – 27th May 2018 is planned for cars of any type or marque built up to 1988 for which a FIVA Identity Card is issued according the new technical code applying as fully original or period modified (first 15 years) cars. (former classes A-1, 2, 3, or B-1, 2, 3).
+Entrants contact their FIVA national authority, those from USA/Canada must apply for a FIVA ID card to email: email@example.com.
 Entrants from a country where is no national FIVA authority please refer to the organiser.
-The final inspection of cars with their FIVA documents will be carried out on site by FIVA representatives at the Grand Hotel Villa d’Este on Thursday, 25th May 2017 from 14:00h – 17:00h and on Friday, 26th May 2017 from 08:30h – 16:30h.
+The final inspection of cars with their FIVA documents will be carried out on site by FIVA representatives at the Grand Hotel Villa d’Este on Thursday, 24th May 2018 from 14:00h – 17:00h and on Friday, 25th May 2018 from 08:30h – 16:30h.
 The Concorso is to be staged in Cernobbio as detailed in the full programme supplied to entrants.

 Cars admitted to the Concorso, with the sole restriction of one car per entrant/owner, must be in perfect running order at any time and, if required, provided with all necessary permits so as to be legally driven on the road.
 All cars must have valid insurance and documentation as required by traffic law.
 All road trips shall, however, be made freely and individually and not in the form of an organised transfer.